mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install.rst

          .. tab:: Install default toolkit packages

             #.
-Choose the |amr_package_name| Deb package to install.
+Choose the Autonomous Mobile Robot Deb package to install.

                **ros-humble-robotics-sdk**
-                  The standard version of the |p_amr|.
+                  The standard version of the Autonomous Mobile Robot.
 This package includes almost everything except for a handful of tutorials and bag files.

                **ros-humble-robotics-sdk-complete**
-                  The complete version of the |p_amr|.
+                  The complete version of the Autonomous Mobile Robot.
 It also includes those items excluded from the standard version.
 Please note that the complete SDK downloads approximately 20GB of additional files.

             #.
-Install the chosen |amr_package_name| Deb package
+Install the chosen Autonomous Mobile Robot Deb package

                .. note::